gbaman/NI-Jam-Information-System/README.md

 python3 setup.py install
 ```

+As well as the required libraries, you also need a MySQL server set up.
+Create a schema to use for NIJIS (default is just NIJIS).
-Then setup your MySQL database, using the model found in the database folder.
-Once setup, rename secrets/config_example.py to secrets/config.py and populate it.
+Once your schema is created, copy secrets/config_example.py to secrets/config.py and populate it.

 To start the project
 ```bash
 python3 main.py
 ```
+On first run, keep an eye on the console as it will ask for details for super admin account.

 If running a full scale setup, it should be run by Gunicorn with a proxy in front (like Nginx).